NexusSW/lxd-common/README.md

 **NOTE:** In contrast to normal expectations, these tests are not isolated and are stateful in between test cases.
 Pay attention to tests that expect a container to exist, or for a file to exist within a container.
 (Apologies: integration test times would be exponentially higher if I didn't make this concession)

 1. run `rake mock` to verify your dependencies.
 Expect it to pass.
 Fix whatever is causing failures.
-2. Write your failing test case(s)
+2. **Write your failing test case(s)**
 3. run `rake mock`.
 If there are compilation errors or exceptions generated by the spec/support/mock_transport.rb that cause pre-existing tests to fail, fix them so that past tests pass, and that your new tests compile (if feasible), but fail.
-4. Create your new functionality
+4. **Create your new functionality**
 5. run `rake mock` again.
 Code the mock_transport (and/or potentially the mock_hk) to return the results that you expect the LXD host to return.
 6. Repeat the above until `rake mock` passes
 7. run `rake spec` to see if your changes work for real.
-Or if you can't set your workstation up for integration tests as described above, submit a PR and let Travis tell you.
+Or if you can't set your workstation up for integration tests as described above, submit a PR and let Travis test it.

 `rake mock` and `rake spec` must both pass before Travis will pass.